 A range of membership benefits and exclusive support for both the training and newly qualified teacher (NQT) year are provided by organisations across the mathematical sciences community, including the Royal Statistical Society, the Institute of Mathematics and its Applications, the London Mathematical Society, the MEI, the Mathematical Association and the National STEM Centre.

-The RSS provides e-teacher membership and a free two-year print subscription to Significance magazine to each new scholar.
+The RSS provides e-teacher membership and two years’ free online subscription to Significance magazine to each new scholar.
 Scholars are welcome to remain as e-teacher members so long as they continue to be teachers.
 The RSS also contributes to CPD offered to scholars, programming sessions on topics including statistics in A level Mathematics, probability at Key Stage 3, and Core Maths.

 To find out more about the scheme, including how to apply, visit the Mathematics Teacher Training Scholarship website.